-Stamp duty and land tax (SDLT) is a tax paid on the purchase of property and land sales in England (the rules vary slightly in Wales and Scotland and Northern Ireland have their own rules).
+You must wonder about what is stamp duty and land tax?
+So, in simple terms, stamp duty and land tax (SDLT) is a tax paid on the purchase of property and land sales in England (the rules vary slightly in Wales and Scotland and Northern Ireland have their own rules)

 If you’re a first-time buyer, you won’t have to pay second-home stamp duty and should benefit from first-time buyer stamp duty rates.
 Same applies for anyone buying property below the stamp duty threshold or if a property is gifted to you.
 In some instances, you can even apply for a stamp duty refund.